-Limiting recreational improvements to those that are necessary to provide initial public access, along with investing in preliminary planning for and initial operation and maintenance of those improvements, reduces the impact to the environment and reduces long term maintenance and operational costs.
-This approach also allows for flexible use of revenues over the life of the Measure F.
+Limiting District funding of recreational improvements to those that are necessary to provide initial public access (including the cost of preliminary planning for and initial operation and maintenance of those improvements), reduces the impact to the environment and reduces long term maintenance and operational costs.
+This approach also allows for prudent use of revenues over the life of the Measure F.